tdely/freischutz/README.md

   * Read from files or database.
 * User system decoupled from validation/ACL schemes
   * Read from files, config, or database.
+* Caching with multiple supported backends
+  * Any \Phalcon\Cache\Backend class may be used.
+  * Able to set caching of ACL, routes, and users through config.

 Planned
 -------

-* Caching service
-  * Redis primarily, but the idea is to support multiple backends
-  * Option to cache each separate viable component:
-     * Users
-     * Routes
-     * ACL
-     * Hawk nonces
-* Some (semi-)automated tests
+* More automated integration tests
 * Documentation
   * Available classes
      * Public methods
   * Getting started
      * Requirements
      * Building your API
+  * Improved documentation